-In addition, Internal Audit Department (outsourced during 2017, 2018 and 2019) issues regular reports including an annual organization-wide risk assessment and the external auditors make recommendations on internal controls and processes.
+In addition, Internal Audit Department (outsourced since 2017 up to the reporting date) issues regular reports including an annual organization-wide risk assessment and the external auditors make recommendations on internal controls and processes.
 Business units are responsible for managing the operational risks relevant to their activities, supported by a disaster recovery program covering computer backup, data recovery and business continuity.

-Head of Risk Management maintains a risk register for capturing loss event data and events.
+The Risk Management function maintains a risk register for capturing loss event data and events.
 On a quarterly basis matters logged are discussed with the departmental heads.
 During the current year no significant loss events occurred.